nandorojo/solito/docs/docs/methodology.md

 Solito views your screens as primitives that make up your app (and website).
 It's up to your platform to implement how those screens are displayed.
 The platform is like the skeleton, ready to render your screens however it wants.

 On iOS and Android, you'll implement these shared screens using stacks, tabs, and drawers from React Navigation.
-You have full freedom to implement these.
-To a React Native developer, this should be completely familiar.
+You have full freedom to organize your navigation and animations.
+To a React Native developer, this is nothing new.

 Meanwhile, on Next.js, you will render your shared screen components inside of your `pages` folder like always.